awsdocs/amazon-emr-release-guide/doc_source/emr-jupyterhub-user-impersonation.md

 ## Step 1: Configure Livy<a name="Step1-UserImpersonation"></a>

 You use the `livy-conf` and `core-site` configuration classifications when you create a cluster to enable Livy user impersonation as shown in the following example\.
 Save the configuration classification as a JSON and then reference it when you create the cluster, or specify the configuration classification inline\.
-For more information, see [Configuring Applications](emr-configure-apps.md)\.
+For more information, see [Configure Applications](emr-configure-apps.md)\.

 ```
 [